GaloisInc/BESSPIN-Voting-System-Demonstrator-2019/docs/system-description/protocol.md

    your assessment.
 If we permit the PBS to present its proposed CVR to the voter, then we can differentiate the two cases.

+   @design dmz First, doing this in files committed to the repo rather than in the comments of the merge request strikes me as overly complicated.
+Second, yes, that was exactly my point - the description above does not admit the possibility of the PBS presenting its proposed CVR to the voter, because of the way it's written, and I believe that step is a necessary one.

    @design dmz I don't believe that it is reasonable, from a security perception point of view, to have the ballot scanning device be the same device that decides whether a ballot is cast or challenged.
 It is